SSLTunezz/Teaching-a-robotic-arm-maths/README.md

 I had to remodel again after I heard about Servo disc mounts, these would be an effective way to mount 3d prints onto my servo without the gear slipping.

+Well so after that I was like "WAIT, PYTHON DOESNT WORK ON ARDUINO, NONONONONONONON!!!!"
+Yeah I was pretty stupid for not seeing that in hindsight ngl.
+While I was doing my basic testing just to see if everything works I used an Python to Arduino converter but after that I saw how wrong the logic was so I manually did it myself, yes it was kinda painfull but IG I know arduino now.

 And well I must say, I got super lucky with my design. there were so much things I overlooked that somehow worked that shouldn't have.
 I had to do some manual editing of the 3d prints which involved sawing stuff with a ruler.
 Really it depends on your tolerance values.

 How to assemble.